Cyclic Defense GAN Against Speech Adversarial Attacks: Cyclic Defense GAN (CD-GAN)

 \subsection{Spectrogram Synthesis: Safe Vector Optimization}

-The overview of our proposed algorithm toward achieving a safe vector for the main generator network ($G_{1}$) is depicted in Fig.~\ref{fig:overview-defenseCycle}.
-As shown, there are two generators ($G_{1}, G_{2}$) in a cyclic framework in connection with two fully dependent discriminator networks ($D_{1}, D_{2}$).
-Unlike some conventional cyclic GANs (e.g., \cite{zhu2017data}), we do not provide source and target inputs to the generators for mapping from one sample to another.
-We employ $G_{2}$ mainly as a regularizer for $G_{1}$ to tackle the stability and mode collapse issues.
-Concerning the superior performance of the least-square GAN (LS-GAN) configuration among generative models with symmetric divergence metrics \cite{hong2019generative}, we opt for this configuration for both $G_{1}$ and $G_{2}$.
-However, we use different settings for these networks to avoid the potential oversmoothing issue (Eq.~\ref{eq:lsgan1} \cite{hong2019generative,mao2017least}).
+An overview of the proposed algorithm toward achieving a safe vector for the main generator network ($G_{1}$) to produce spectrograms similar to $\mathrm{sp}_{\mathrm{DWT}}$ is depicted in Fig.~\ref{fig:overview-defenseCycle}.
+There are two generators ($G_{1}, G_{2}$) in a cyclic framework connected with two fully dependent discriminator networks ($D_{1}, D_{2}$).
+Unlike conventional cyclic GANs (e.g., \cite{zhu2017data}), we do not provide source and target inputs to the generators for mapping from one sample to another.
+Instead, we employ $G_{2}$ mainly as a regularizer for $G_{1}$ to tackle the stability and mode collapse issues, i.e., losing sample variation during synthesis~\cite{brock2018large}).
+Concerning the superior performance of the least-square GAN (LS-GAN) configuration among generative models with symmetric divergence metrics \cite{hong2019generative}, we opted for this configuration for both $G_{1}$ and $G_{2}$.
+However, we use different settings for these networks to avoid the potential oversmoothing issue~\cite{hong2019generative,mao2017least}: